TaylorHartsfield/TaylorHartsfield/README.md

 - 👋 Hi, I’m @TaylorHartsfield
 - 👀 I’m interested in ...
 Software Engineering!
 - 🌱 I’m currently a Fellow at ...
-Hackbright Academy and focusing on Python.
+Hackbright Academy and focusing on React and Python.
 - 📫 How to reach me ... taylormhartsfield@gmail.com

 <!---